GT-legend/GT-legend.github.io/aboutme.md

 ### Current Projects

 Finishing my home cybersecurity lab setup is my current priority.
-I will also be working with python to automate analyzing logs and daily tasks for increase productivity.
+I will also be working with python and LLM AI to automate analyzing logs and daily tasks for increase productivity.

 [Back](./)